yashnawgiri/ripplesPortal/README.md

 ## How to Use

-To clone the project, run the following command:
+To clone this project, run the following command:

 ```bash
 git clone https://github.com/nextui-org/vite-template.git